 I am an artist based in Alameda, CA. As a child, my favorite activity was taking watercolors into the woods to paint landscapes.
 I also put up signs written in crayon around town offering my skills as an art teacher.
 Throughout my life themes of identity, environment and culture have fueled my curiosity and driven my creative process.

 During my studies at LIU- Global College, I began to develop my artistic voice studying in Kenya, Costa Rica, Panama and Americus, Ga.
 I also taught art, math and English to youth in Nairobi, studied the African Diaspora in Central America and helped create a youth library.

-After her undergraduate studies, Ms. Guibord studied painting at the Savannah College of Art and Design (SCAD), where she focused her work on her personal racial and cultural heritage, traveling to Norway for research.
-Shows include Import/Export at Chicago’s Womanmande Gallery, Postcards to New York at Columbia University in New York and her MFA thesis, Heidi’s Hauswares in Georgia.
+I studied painting at the Savannah College of Art and Design (SCAD), where I focused my work on my personal racial and cultural heritage, traveling to Norway for research.
+My goal was the answer the question, “What does it mean to be a white person?”.
+Shows include Import/Export at Chicago’s Womanmade Gallery, Postcards to New York at Columbia University in New York and my MFA thesis, “Heidi’s Hauswares” in Georgia.

 Solo shows in the Bay Area area include In the Moment at the Alameda Main Library, WASP at MoJoe Cafe (Berkeley), Where I Stand at Cafe La Flor (San Francisco), Incidental Memories at Spellbinding Tales (Alameda), Shoe Show at the Grand Lake Community Center (Oakland), and Ship Paintings Artship (Oakland).